Sendai Station (Miyagi): History

 The station first opened on 15 December 1887.

+On October 9, 2023, an accidental chemical spill on a Tohoku Shinkansen train was reported to have stopped at the station.
+The incident was investigated by firefighters from the Sendai City Fire Department.

 Passenger statistics

-In fiscal 2018, the JR East station was used by an average of 91,278 passengers daily (boarding passengers only), making it the busiest JR East station outside of the Greater Tokyo Area.
+In fiscal 2018, the JR East station was used by an average of 91,278 passengers daily (boarding passengers only), making it the busiest JR East station outside the Greater Tokyo Area.
 It is also the busiest JR East station in Miyagi Prefecture and the 50th-busiest on the JR East network as a whole.
 In fiscal 2018, the Sendai Subway portion of the station was used by an average of 55,614 passengers daily.

 The JR East passenger figures (boarding passengers only) for previous years are as shown below.

 Surrounding area

 West (main) exit

 The area outside the west exit of Sendai Station is the traditional center of activity around the station.
 This is because the area is closer to the central business district of Sendai, which initially developed around Sendai Castle.

 The area is home to some of the largest department stores in Sendai.
 The S-Pal department store and the Station are directly connected to each other.
 A large elevated walkway outside the exit provides access to other department stores, such as the Loft Department Store, Sakurano Department Store, the Jujiya Co.
 Sendai Store, and EBeanS.
 EbeanS is home to Junkudo Sendai, the largest bookstore in the Tohoku Region.
 The AER Building, a large office building built through recent redevelopment, is also located in the area and is home to various offices and stores, such as Maruzen, another large bookstore.

 The area around the Asaichi-dori street, next to EBeanS, is known as the Sendai Asaichi (Sendai morning Market), although stores are open all day long.
 The Asaichi is home to a wide variety of small stores that mainly sell Japanese foods.

 The Sendai Metropolitan Hotel can be directly accessed via the elevated walkway and is extremely convenient for visitors unfamiliar with the area.
 The entrance to Sendai's largest shopping malls, such as the Clis Road Shopping District and the Ichibancho Shopping District, are located close to the exit of the elevated walkway, and a bus exchange area and taxi pool can be found under the walkway.